The Eight Gates of Seoul: Introduction

 Of the eight gates, two (West and Southwest) no longer exist.
 Memorials are currently placed roughly where the West and Southwest gates once stood (July 2012).
 There has been discussion and announcements about rebuilding the West Gate, but no construction has yet been undertaken (as of July 2012) for this gate.

 On February 10, 2008, the South Gate was severely damaged in a fire set by an arsonist.
 The gate was rebuilt over five years, and reopened to the public on May 4, 2013.
 This gate has the designation of National Treasure No. 1 of South Korea.
 Of the eight gates, the South and East gates are the largest, and both are located in busy market areas (Namdaemun Market and Dongdaemun Market, respectively).

-Besides these eight cardinal gates, many other gates with important histories exist in Seoul, such as Gwanghwamun, the main gate of Gyeongbokgung Palace; Daehanmun, the main gate of Deoksugung Palace; Dongnimmun, also known as Independence Gate; and the remnants of Yeongeunmun, located next to Dongnimmun in Seoul's Seodaemun Independence Park.

-Names of the Gates
+Names

 The eight gates have had various names over the centuries, and may still be referenced by different names.
 The charts below give the most common names for the gates.
 Official names and spellings are taken from signage currently found at and on the gates themselves.
 Note that Hanja is read right-to-left at times, and left-to right at other times.
 Thus, the character for "gate" (mun, 門) may appear either on the left or right side of actual signboards.